 per semester are reduced for students who complete the Great Books cohort to one per academic year for sophomore, junior and senior years.
 Note that completion of an approved Honors

-capstone is a requirement for all students who plan to graduate as an Honors Scholar.
+capstone is a requirement for all students who plan to graduate as an Honors Research

 The books used in these Great Books classes are not the typical "textbooks" that are

 so commonly used in many other classrooms.
 These classes are taught using "Great Books"

 - books which are foundational to our global civilization and which have successfully

 withstood the test of time.
 In other words, no expensive textbooks.

 Like other Honors Program students, as a Great Books student, you will have priority